MichaelAquilina/Some-2D-RPG/TASKS.md

 - [] - Develop an animation creator/editor so that it doesnt have to be manually specified.
 Probably best to create this in a seperate repository.
 Either use QT in order to learn it or some form of WPF.
 - [] - (Bug) Entities at certain zoom levels show pixels from outside their source frame (example Bat and Tree2)
 - [] - Add some new monsters to the map, maybe something that walks - in which case start implemeting A* algorithm.
+- [Done] - Add ability to add 'meta-properties' to Maps by placing a . in front.
+Example '.MyRandomProperty'.
+Which WONT be reflected to the Entity conversion.
 - [Done] - Fix on Map Zone Hit.
 - [Done] - Create PulseLightSource which derives from LightSource.
 Or allow a specification of a Pulse value in LightSource.
 - [Done] - Add Initialise(TeeEngine engine) method.